FUTURE OF MEDICINE

 What it is:

-Spirometry is a simple breathing test that measures how much air you can blow out of your lungs and how quickly you can do it.
-Your results are shown as a percentage compared to what is expected for your age, sex, and height, helping your healthcare provider understand how your lungs are functioning compared to someone similar to you.
+Spirometry is a breathing test that measures how much air you can blow out of your lungs and how quickly you can do it.

 This test is often used to detect and monitor conditions like asthma and COPD.

-Treating asthma or COPD, quitting smoking, and staying active can improve lung function.
+Treating asthma or COPD, quitting smoking, and staying active can support better lung function.

 Included in the following screenings: